Untapped-Island/cli-application/README.md

 ## Further Goals
 <!-- Any further goals -->
-Stretch Goals would be to create routes for all colors (cards with dual or more than one color type), create a route for all types, subtypes, and manacost
+Stretch Goals would be to create routes for all colors (cards with dual or more than one color type), create a route for all types, subtypes, and manacost.

 ## Structure Diagram
 <!-- Is there a diagram for this project?
 Should there be one? -->